mitchwadair/tesjs/README.md

 A module to streamline the use of Twitch EventSub in Node.js and Web applications

 # WebSockets now Available!
 WebSocket transport is now available in TESjs!
 You can use TESjs with WebSocket transport in your client and server-side applications.
-Keep in mind that the WebSocket transport is currently in [open beta](https://discuss.dev.twitch.tv/t/eventsub-websockets-are-now-available-in-open-beta/41639), so changes could be made that may affect your application negatively until TESjs is able to update.
 You can try this out in TESjs `v1.0.0` and higher.

 # Documentation
 Learn how to use TESjs by reading through the [documentation](/doc).
 Supplement your development with the Twitch EventSub [documentation](https://dev.twitch.tv/docs/eventsub) as well.